ranmacmo/DataNation/README.md

 ![Merged Dataset](https://github.com/ranmacmo/DataNation/blob/f3f79096459f30ca11785ff1903a1effcad94f1b/images/merged_data.png)

 # Description of the data exploration phase of the project
-Once the data was merged together into one [dataset](https://github.com/ranmacmo/DataNation/blob/f4ecc2501f44d0fd0079ed439820d95423f9e387/data/Customer_data_merged.csv), we still needed to make some adjustments before we could compute the machine learning.
-Since we didn't need all the columns for machine learning, we created a new DataFrame containing only the following columns: Recency, Frequency, Monetary, Market Website total, and Market eBay total.
+Once the data was merged together into one [dataset](https://github.com/ranmacmo/DataNation/blob/f4ecc2501f44d0fd0079ed439820d95423f9e387/data/Customer_data_merged.csv), we wanted to get a brief understanding of the machine learning on a smaller scale.
+Therefore, we created a new DataFrame containing only the following columns: Recency, Frequency, Monetary, Market Website total, and Market eBay total.
 Table 1.
+We chose these columns because recency, frequency, and monetary are the main values that help us understand customer segmentation.
+Thus, we chose market website and eBay total's to get a general understanding of customer groups for website and eBay based on recency, frequency, and monetary.

 ### Table 1
 ![new_data_df](https://github.com/ranmacmo/DataNation/blob/6626a307d3add38a77dd2aa0ee3f07e7c882ac21/images/new_data_df.png)

 Now that we have our variables we want to run the machine learning on, we needed to normalize the data using the MinMaxScaler() function.
 After the data was normalized, we could then compute the KMeans function to generate an elbow curve to find the number of clusters needed for the analysis.
-When we ran the KMeans, our elbow curve indicated two clusters, Image 4.
+When we ran the KMeans, our elbow curve indicated around two or three clusters, Image 4.

 ### Image 4: Elbow Curve
 ![Elbow Curve](https://github.com/ranmacmo/DataNation/blob/6626a307d3add38a77dd2aa0ee3f07e7c882ac21/images/elbow_curve.png)

-Now that we know how many clusters we have, we calculated the predicted values and combined the predictions with the dataset, Table 2.
+Since we know how many clusters we have, we calculated the predicted values and combined the predictions with the dataset, Table 2.

 ### Table 2
 ![data_df_scaled](https://github.com/ranmacmo/DataNation/blob/6626a307d3add38a77dd2aa0ee3f07e7c882ac21/images/data_df_scaled.png)

 Lastly, we can run a pairplot to compare the values between one another to visually see the clusters, Image 5.
+From Image 5, you can see that Recency is the strongest value in indicating groups on all the other values.
 However, after computing the first pairplot, we decided to re-run the analysis using 3 clusters instead of 2, to see if their were additional clusters we might be missing, Image 6.

 ### Image 5: 2 Cluster Comparison
 ![2 cluster comparison](https://github.com/ranmacmo/DataNation/blob/6626a307d3add38a77dd2aa0ee3f07e7c882ac21/images/two_cluster.png)